Leftover Steak Soup (Stroganoff-Style)

 ONION: Yellow, white, or even frozen onions.

-MUSHROOMS: Fresh white button are best; canned only if necessary.
+MUSHROOMS: Fresh white button mushroom work best; canned only if necessary.

 BROTH: Beef stock, or water + bouillon concentrate.